jrheard/blog/_posts/2019-06-15-roguelike.md

 Other Cool Projects We Did This Year
 ------------------------------------

-Here are all the other projects I put together for this class, in increasing order of difficulty.
+Here are all the projects I put together for this class, in increasing order of difficulty.
 They start off assuming basically zero knowledge of Python, and slowly require more and more over time as the students learn about if-statements, loops, lists, etc.

 * [Mad Libs](https://blog.jrheard.com/python/mad-libs)
 * [A guess-my-number game](https://blog.jrheard.com/python/guess-my-number)